 Can’t my doula just take photos for me?

 Yes, your doula can take snapshots for you.
-If you are looking for professional quality photographs that are skillfully captured using professional equipment and edited and presented in a way that highlights the beauty of your birth I would highly recommend you hire someone that has spent years perfecting their craft.
-If photographs are not a high priority for you, then having your doula, nurse or family member take snapshots for you may be the perfect option for you
+However, if you are looking for professional quality photographs that are skillfully captured using professional equipment and edited and presented in a way that highlights the beauty of your birth I would highly recommend you hire someone that has spent years perfecting their craft.

 What is henna?